ricsanfre/pi-cluster/docs/_docs/backup.md

     ]
   }
   ```
   This policy grants read-write access to `bucket_name`.
+For each user a different json need to be created, granting access to dedicated bucket.
+Those json files can be stored in `/etc/minio/policy` directory.

 ## OS Filesystem backup with Restic